zcorpan/html-parser-book/manuscript/parser.md

 </html>
 ```

 If the tree builder finds a `frameset` start tag token in the "after head" insertion mode, then it creates a "frameset" page.
-But it’s also possible for the parser to have inserted a `body` element, and later swapping it for a `frameset` element.
+But it's also possible for the parser to have inserted a `body` element, and later swapping it for a `frameset` element.

 ```html
 <!doctype html>